-Sansevieria parva 'Gilt Edge' is a slow-growing succulent with narrow, dark green leaves with prominent banding of yellow and light green.
-The leaf margins are golden-yellow.
-Flowers are small, white to pinkish-white and held in a spike-like inflorescence.
+Sansevieria parva 'Gilt Edge' is a slow-growing succulent with narrow dark green leaves with prominent banding of yellow and light green and golden-yellow margins.
+Flowers are small, white to pinkish-white, and held in a spike-like inflorescence.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Place Sansevierias in moderately bright or filtered light.
 Good locations include a spot in front of a north-facing window or front of a bright, sunny window covered by a sheer curtain.
 Although the plant tolerates low light, bright light brings out the colors in the leaves.
 However, intense light may cause the edges of the leaves to turn yellow.

 Allow the soil to dry completely before watering and then water deeply until water drips through the drainage hole.
 Allow the pot to drain, and then discard the water that remains in the saucer.
 Never let the soil become soggy, and never let the pot stand in water.
 Water sparingly throughout the winter.
 Like most succulent plants storing water in their leaves, Sansevieria rots quickly in excessively wet soil.